rbt-lang/rbt-proto/doc/traversal.rst

       :group(position)
       :select(position, count(employee), mean(employee.salary))

-   This example uses combinators we have not yet covered.
-But the intent is
-   clear:
+   This data pipeline contains four steps:

-   * start with a list of all employees;
+   1. Start with a list of all employees.
-   * filter the list by a predicate condition;
+   2. Filter the list by a predicate condition.
-   * group it by an attribute;
+   3. Group it by an attribute.
-   * select fields for output.
+   4. Select fields for output.

-.. slide:: Building a Pipeline: Desugaring Example
+.. slide:: Pipeline Notation: Desugaring Example
    :level: 3

    Example (before and after desugaring):